drakkar-lig/walt-python-packages/doc/walt/doc/md/vpn.md

 ## Introduction

+**IMPORTANT NOTE:
+This feature is experimental and currently being largely refactored (as of july 2024).
+For now this documentation is kept as-is for historical purpose.**

 WalT provides a built-in VPN subsystem allowing to deploy distant nodes.
 This feature is particularily useful when experimenting with long-range protocols.